ChenYi99/EgoPlan/README.md

 ## 📆Challenge Timeline

-- May 1st - Training and validation data release
+- May 1st - Release of Training and Validation Data
-- June 1st - Test data release and test server opening
+- June 1st - Release of Test Data and Opening of Test Server.
+Commencement of Registration.
-- July 1st - Test server closing
+- July 1st - Closure of Test Server and Deadline for Registration.

 ## 📝Data